-Retrieval of the waste, however, is one of the most challenging environmental restoration projects in the Department of Energy complex.
+Retrieval of Hanford’s tank waste is one of the most challenging environmental cleanup projects in the DOE complex.
 There are numerous physical restrictions that must be dealt with in order to successfully retrieve the waste.

 - Are buried underground beneath 7 to 10 feet of soil

-- Have limited access via pipes that extend from the top of the tank to the ground surface
+- Have limited access via small-diameter pipes that extend from the top of the tank to above the ground surface

-- Contain lethal radioactive and chemical waste, requiring all work to be performed remotely
+- Contain high-level radioactive and hazardous chemical waste, requiring all work to be performed remotely

 - Contain a variety of waste requiring multiple retrieval technologies

-For this reason, WRPS is constantly developing and testing new techniques and technologies that aim to speed waste retrieval and reduce cost.
+WRPS is developing and testing new techniques and technologies that aim to speed waste retrieval and reduce cost.

 The most current methods include: